guyinatuxedo/The_Night/README.md

 https://github.com/guyinatuxedo/nightmare/tree/master/modules/08-bof_dynamic/utc19_shellme
 ```

+## Python2

+If for some reason you want a `Python2` version of this module, check in that subdirectory.

 ## Misc

 If anyone has any suggestions for this tool, this is probably the best place to reach me: